 How Alternative Future Estates Work

-When someone sets up a property transfer with a future interest, there is always a risk that the intended recipient may not be alive or eligible to receive the property when the time comes.
-Arizona addresses this by allowing property owners to line up alternative future estates, one behind the other, so the property has somewhere to go no matter what happens.
+When someone sets up a property transfer with a future interest, there is always a risk.
+The intended recipient may not be alive or eligible to receive the property when the time comes.
+Arizona addresses this by allowing property owners to line up alternative future estates.
+One stands behind the other.
+The property has somewhere to go no matter what happens.

 Two or more future estates may be created to take effect in the alternative, so that if the first in order fails to vest, the next in succession shall be substituted for it and take effect.